Chronic Pain Therapy: Is it Right for You? Signs It’s Time to Get Support

 One of the most common things I hear when I tell people about my work is, “So… what kind of pain do you treat?” or “Does it have to be really bad for someone to see you?”
 These are honest questions—and they speak to a bigger truth: many people living with chronic pain aren’t sure if they “qualify” for support.

-Here’s the thing: chronic pain therapy isn’t just for someone with a formal diagnosis.
+Here’s the thing: chronic pain therapy isn’t just for people with a formal diagnosis.
 And it’s not just for folks whose pain is “severe enough.”
 It’s for anyone who’s feeling stuck, overwhelmed, or curious about what might be possible with the right kind of support.

 Whether you’re dealing with daily back pain, joint pain that flares up without warning, headaches or migraines that throw off your whole rhythm, or persistent discomfort that doctors can’t quite explain—your experience is real.
 And it matters.